Search by Keyword

 “LOVE YOU TO”

-When the song “Norwegian Wood” made its appearance in December of 1965 on the album “Rubber Soul,” it made quite a stir.
+When the song “Norwegian Wood” made its appearance in December of 1965 on the album “Rubber Soul,” it caused quite a stir.
 It soon spread that the exotic sounding instrument playing the lead lines was an Indian instrument called a sitar.
 The song itself was beautifully written and brilliantly performed, but the sound of the sitar was the immediate attention getter.
 What most viewed as a gimmick spread to many popular artists of that time so that within a number of months, pop radio was teeming with that incredible sounding instrument.
+The sitar had even been emulated on guitar by The Byrds' "Eight Miles High" and The Yardbirds' "Shapes Of Things" during the early months of 1966, as well as an actual sitar being used on Donovan's album "Sunshine Superman" during this same time period.

 On May 2nd, 1966, radio celebrity Brian Matthew interviewed the group for the 400th edition of the BBC radio show Saturday Club.
 Attention was drawn to the recording of their latest album “Revolver,” which had been underway for nearly a month at that time.